 The management plan did not have any note of current or past risk of self-harm or suicide the day after George had made a suicide attempt

 A staff meeting had concluded that George posed “no current risk of suicide” two days before he died, contradicting a report given a few days before which noted that George had woken up in a low mood and had felt suicidal.

 A referral to the General Medical Council (GMC) was made regarding this consultant’s record-keeping.

 However, this was not pursued by the GMC.

 See the Coroner’s Report to NHS England and their response.

-But George’s death did not affect the NHS use, and funding of the Priory Group, which increased, as public NHS beds are being phased out.
+But George’s death did not affect the NHS use, and funding of the Priory Group which in fact increased as all new public NHS beds were phased out.

 This is the ‘help’ available to the 1 in 4 teenagers purported to have ‘mental health’ issues.

-At best George’s death, ensures their treatment makes them unable to end their tortured existence, which will continue, as long as the real reason for their problems, and the affect of medication continues to be ignored.
+At best, George’s death merely ensures ‘treatment’ makes it impossible to commit suicide but those like George are tortured by containment and drugs, and this will continue, as the real reason for their issues and the affect of medication is ignored.